 School District Sued for Student Illnesses

-Attorney Fred Pritzker represented several children who were sickened while attending the same elementary school.
-His investigation found that the illnesses were caused by processed meat, and that processor was added to the lawsuit.
-His efforts resulted in money settlements for sickened children and their parents.
+Attorneys at Pritzker Hageman represented several children who were sickened while attending the same elementary school.
+Our investigation found that the illnesses were caused by processed meat, and that processor was added to the lawsuit.
+Our efforts resulted in money settlements for the sickened children and their parents.

 It is not necessary for the source of the illnesses to be found before a lawsuit is filed.
 The statistical evidence is generally sufficient to win a settlement.